saucelabs/testrunner-toolkit/docs/contributing.md

 and the community.

-Contribution can come in many forms; writing examples, making suggestions, pointing out bugs, or updating documents.
+Contribution can come in many forms; writing examples, making suggestions, pointing out bugs, or updating documentation.
 Most important is your patience and engagement.
 We are starting a significant journey in the open instead of behind closed doors.
 Join us to make something great.

 ## Reporting Bugs